aislingpaterson/ARC/README.md

-# The Abstraction and Reasoning Corpus (ARC)
+# The Abstraction and Reasoning Corpus (ARC), with a Sample of Hand-Coded Solutions

 This repository contains the ARC task data, as well as a browser-based interface for humans to try their hand at solving the tasks manually.
+It also contains hand-coded solutions to 3 sample tasks.

 *"ARC can be seen as a general artificial intelligence benchmark, as a program synthesis benchmark, or as a psychometric intelligence test.
 It is targeted at both humans and artificially intelligent systems that aim at emulating a human-like form of general fluid intelligence."*

 A complete description of the dataset, its goals, and its underlying logic, can be found in: [The Measure of Intelligence](https://arxiv.org/abs/1911.01547).

 As a reminder, a test-taker is said to solve a task when, upon seeing the task for the first time, they are able to produce the correct output grid for *all* test inputs in the task (this includes picking the dimensions of the output grid).
 For each test input, the test-taker is allowed 3 trials (this holds for all test-takers, either humans or AI).

 ## Task file format